crumblingstatue/rscrot/README.md

 - Upload that image to imgur.
 You get a notification if the upload was successful, and the link to the image will be pasted to your clipboard.
 - Save the data to disk
-- View it in an image viewer (right now feh)
+- Open it with an application of your choice (An image viewer, for example)

 It's in a pretty messy state right now, as it was only for personal use until now.
 It depends on `scrot`, `xclip`, and `zenity` command line tools.